iiab/calibre-web/.github/README.md

 nohup python3 cps.py &
 ```

+10. Open your favorite browser to localhost:8083.
+You should see the Internet-in-a-Box branded Calibre-Web running.
+Login with:

+- Username: admin
+- Password: changeme

 ## Requirements

 - **IIAB**: IIAB Calibre-Web is designed for running on top of an Internet-in-a-Box install